Fluctuation-dominated phase ordering in the one dimensional Truncated Inverse Distance Square Ising (TIDSI) model: Introduction

 \section{Introduction}

 Over the past two decades, fluctuation-dominated ordered states, where macroscopic fluctuations coexist with long-range order, have been observed in several models of non-equilibrium systems.
-These include particles on a fluctuating surface \cite{Das2000, Das2001, Manoj2003, Nagar2005, Chatterjee2006, Kapri2016,Mahapatra2020,Das2023,barma2023book}, active particles \cite{Mishra2006,Dey2012,katyal2020}, vibrating rods \cite{Narayan2007}, freely cooling granular colliding systems \cite{Shinde2007}, and actin clustering on the cell surface \cite{Das2016}.
-These systems show a broad distribution of the order parameter in their steady states \cite{Das2001, Chatterjee2006, Das2016} indicating giant fluctuations.
-Moreover, the scaled two-point spatial correlation function displays a cusp singularity \cite{Shinde2007, Das2001}, implying the violation of Porod's law \cite{Porod1952, Bray1994}.
+These include particles on a fluctuating surface \cite{Das2000, Das2001, Manoj2003, Nagar2005, Chatterjee2006, Kapri2016,Mahapatra2020,Das2023,barma2023book}, active particles \cite{Mishra2006,Dey2012}, vibrating rods \cite{Narayan2007}, freely cooling granular colliding systems \cite{Shinde2007}, and actin clustering on the cell surface \cite{Das2016}.
+These systems show a broad distribution of the order parameter without losing macroscopic order in their steady states \cite{Das2001, Chatterjee2006, Das2016}; this indicates giant fluctuations, even in the thermodynamic limit.
+In addition, the scaled two-point spin-spin or density-density spatial correlation function displays a distinctive cusp singularity at small values of the scaled separation.
 These are the two chief characteristics of states which show fluctuation-dominated phase ordering (FDPO).

+Usually, in the steady state of systems with a conserved order parameter, the ordered state is phase separated; each phase occupies a macroscopic region in the system \r{and phases are separated by sharp interfaces.
+While coarsening, the interface is sharp compared to the coarsening length $\mathcal{L}(t)$, and consequently, the spatial correlation function, $G(r,t)$, decays linearly with the separation $r$: $G(r,t)\sim 1-2r/\mathcal{L}(t)$.
+This leads to the Porod's law \cite{Porod1952,Bray1994} according to which the structure factor $\sim (k\mathcal{L})^{-(d+1)}$, where $d$ is the spatial dimension and $k$ is the wave vector.
+Once the steady state is reached, we may replace $\mathcal{L}$ by the system size $L$ \cite{Das2001} and $G(r,L)$ decays as $1-2r/L$.}